amimoto-ami/nginx-cache-controller/readme.txt

 Fix some cache problems on proxy server.

+* jQuery required.

 [This plugin maintained on GitHub.](https://github.com/miya0001/nginx-champuru)

 = Some features: =

-* Comments display author and email and url by ajax.
+* Display author, email and url by ajax on comment form.
 * json data for ajax send no-cache header.
 * send no-cache header on password protected posts.